jhjh-kim/IOT-YOLO-Project/README.md

 ### 2. Datasets
 - DATASET SELECTION : The dataset is composed of a total of three datasets: two publicly available datasets from ROBOFLOW and one dataset created by capturing images ourselves.
 When selecting the datasets, we considered various types of boats, sizes, and angles.

-- DATA PROCESSING : As will be mentioned later, to improve the model's performance, we added images that capture the phenomena when boats are in motion.
+- DATA PROCESSING : To improve the model's performance, we added images that capture the phenomena when boats are in motion.
 Additionally, we added noise to the images and manually labeled and filtered out low-quality datasets.
 <img width="1012" alt="스크린샷 2024-06-22 오후 8 27 42" src="https://github.com/jhjh-kim/IOT-YOLO-Project/assets/132179356/738647db-17be-497b-9bf9-c8c5c8b147a0">